Voice, Agency and Integrity

 - Make our own art

-Executive Director of Investment and Engagement at Create NSW, Elizabeth W. Scott, will speak at the launch, followed by dynamic ‘TED-style’ talks by creative leaders.
-Speakers at the launch will include:
+Executive Director of Investment and Engagement at Create NSW, Elizabeth W. Scott, spoke at the launch, followed by dynamic ‘TED-style’ talks by creative leaders.
+Speakers included:

 - Patrick McIntyre, Executive Director, Sydney Theatre Company read his speech here.